-Creating or modifying device data collection firmware that conforms to the SensiML Interface Specification using MQTT-SN to remotely control the target device to either store and forward (via device flash) or live stream data to the Data Capture Lab
+Updating device data collection firmware that conforms to the either the SensiML Simple Streaming Interface or the SensiML MQTT-SN Interface Specification to collect sensor data from the target device in the Data Capture Lab

-Editing a SensiML Data Capture Lab configuration JSON file to allow SensiML to recognize and properly handle custom data received from the user-specific device
+Creating a SensiML Data Capture Lab Device Plugin to allow SensiML to recognize and properly handle custom data received from the user-specific device

 Linking and compiling your resulting device inference model into firmware incorporating the AutoML model from SensiML Analytics Studio with needed user-supplied sensor libraries and your own post-processing application logic

 (Optional) Interfacing with SensiML TestApp, an application used to display and log real-time results from a device containing a completed SensiML Knowledge Pack inference model.
 Typically, TestApp is used to confirm an ML model built using the SensiML toolkit is performing as expected once flashed to the target embedded device.
 This step is listed as optional since users may prefer other means for displaying the output of on-device model processing that may include user-specific post-processing beyond the scope of the basic classifier output as shown in SensiML TestApp.